Thiagowsr/Iowa_salary_analysis/README.md

 4. Exploratory data analysis (EDA) was performed on the dataset.
 5. The column "State" was created based on the dictionary "city_to_state_dict".
 6. Performed an analysis by department, gender and state.

+## Usage
+To use this code, you can follow these steps:

+1. Make sure you have the required libraries installed.
+2. Download the "State_of_Iowa_Salary_Book.csv" and "georef-united-states-of-america-county" datasets from links above and place it in the directory "Data" in the same directory as the code file.
+3. Open the code file and run it using a Python IDE or Jupyter Notebook.